-- (b) Return of Confidential Documents.
-Within thirty (30) days after this litigation concludes by settlement, final judgment, or final order, including all appeals, all documents designated as containing Confidential Information, including copies as defined above, must be returned to the party who previously produced the document unless: (1) the document has been offered into evidence or filed without restriction as to disclosure; (2) the parties agree to destruction of the document to the extent practicable in lieu of return; or (3) as to documents bearing the notations, summations, or other mental impressions of the receiving party, that party elects to destroy the documents and certifies to the producing party that it has done so. - return or destroy documents, counsel may retain attorney work product, including an index which refers or relates to designated Confidential Information, so long as that work product does not duplicate verbatim substantial portions of the text or images of designated documents.
+(b) Return of Confidential Documents.
+Within 30 days after this litigation concludes by settlement, final judgment, or final order, including all appeals, all documents designated as containing Confidential Information, including copies as defined above, must be returned to the party who previously produced the document, or destroyed unless: (1) the document has been offered into evidence or filed without restriction as to disclosure; (2) the parties agree to destruction of the document to the extent practicable in lieu of return; or (3) as to documents bearing the notations, summations, or other mental impressions of the receiving party, that party elects to destroy the documents and certifies to the producing party that it has done so.
+If the confidential documents are destroyed in lieu of returning them, the producing party may request, and then opposing counsel must certify, in writing, that the documents have been destroyed.

+(c) Retention of Work Product.
+Notwithstanding the above requirements to return or destroy documents, counsel may retain attorney work product, including an index which refers or relates to designated Confidential Information, so long as that work product does not duplicate verbatim substantial portions of the text or images of designated documents.
 This work product will continue to be confidential under this Order.
-An attorney may use his or her own work product in subsequent litigation provided that its use does not disclose Confidential Information. - 11.
-Order Subject to Modification.
+An attorney may use his or her own work product in subsequent litigation provided that its use does not disclose Confidential Information.

+11. Order Subject to Modification.
 This Order is subject to modification by the court on its own motion or on motion of any party or any other person with standing concerning the subject matter.
-The Order must not, however, be modified until the parties have been given notice and an opportunity to be heard on the proposed modification. - 12.
-No Prior Judicial Determination.
+The Order must not, however, be modified until the parties have been given notice and an opportunity to be heard on the proposed modification.

+12. No Prior Judicial Determination.
 This Order is entered based on the representations and agreements of the parties and for the purpose of facilitating discovery.
 Nothing in this Order will be construed or presented as a judicial determination that any document or material designated as Confidential Information by counsel or the parties is entitled to protection under Fed.
 R. Civ.
 P. 26(c) or otherwise until such time as the court may rule on a specific document or issue.